Implementing secure DevOps to innovate with confidence

-Security was one of the most talked about term in 2017 and some of the events such as Equifax, WannaCry, Bad Rabbit, and the Yahoo Bombshell of 2013 exposed the vulnerability of the current IT systems in place.
+Security was one of the most talked about terms in 2017, and some of the events such as Equifax, WannaCry, Bad Rabbit, and the Yahoo Bombshell of 2013 exposed the vulnerability of the current IT systems in place.
 Although most of these events were planned attacks rather than accidents, failure of the security measures taken resulted in the leaking data of millions of individuals and affecting companies with millions of dollars.
 On the positive side, this has fuelled the already initiated measures to integrate security teams and practices with development and operations teams.
-A combination of cultural changes more inclined towards the security side, practices that focus on augmenting the security of the overall environment and tools that will automate detection of any security concern and address them immediately is now the aim for the combined effort of security and DevOps movement together known as DevSecOps.
+A combination of cultural changes more inclined towards the security side, practices that focus on augmenting the security of the overall environment, and tools that will automate the detection of any security concern and address them immediately is now the aim for the combined effort of security and DevOps movement together known as DevSecOps.

-Here are few of the cultural shifts and practices that will help strengthen security in your DevOps processes:
+Here are a few of the cultural shifts and practices that will help strengthen security in your DevOps processes:

 - Frequent and ad-hoc security checks: With frequent code releases, deployments and integrations, security checks can be included at every stage and in a timely manner to make sure your application and environment are free from any threat.
 In addition to this, ad-hoc security checks can also help in making sure security operations are capable enough to handle any attack.

 - Bottom-up instead of top-down: Before SecOps, your security teams used tools to analyze the application as a whole, generate reports and then do the tuning like a top-down approach and this was time-consuming.
-But now with continuous everything you can’t afford to slow down everything for security reasons.
+But now, with continuous everything, you can’t afford to slow down everything for security reasons.
 And the security focus needs to be shifted to a bottom-up approach where the focus is on individual programs and components.

 - Agile-Continuous-SecOps: Your SecOps practices should not affect the agile and continuous delivery processes but they should go hand-in-hand.
 Frequent security procedures and SecOps operations need to be in place for subsequent releases to cope with the agile and continuous methodologies.

-- Revise your policies and practices for continuous state of compliance, feedback and visibility: Revising policies and practices to assess possible attack areas, tools and framework to use, possible areas that can be addressed in code itself, setting up security scanners, dynamic checks, uniform security policies, predefined, regular and real-time penetration testing, analysis of logs and reports to detect attackers as early as possible in the attack chain can bolster the defense with continuous feedback and continuous visibility.
-When a new code is created, or changes are made to existing code, a system should be in place that will make sure the compliance in real-time and generate reports and audits.
+- Revise your policies and practices for a continuous state of compliance, feedback, and visibility: Revising policies and practices to assess possible attack areas, tools and framework to use, possible areas that can be addressed in code itself, setting up security scanners, dynamic checks, uniform security policies, predefined, regular and real-time penetration testing, analysis of logs and reports to detect attackers as early as possible in the attack chain can bolster the defense with continuous feedback and continuous visibility.
+When a new code is created or changes are made to existing code, a system should be in place that will make sure compliance in real-time and generate reports and audits.

 - SecOps and DevOps: Training your Dev and Ops teams to collaborate with the Sec team, tools, and practices can help in reducing the frequency of attacks with faster delivery of emergency patches.

-- The earlier the better: Security considerations should be brought into the picture from the very beginning of conceptualization of the application and code design.
+- The earlier, the better: Security considerations should be brought into the picture from the very beginning of conceptualization of the application and code design.